 Discriminating against someone based on their race and/or ethnicity, or perceived race and/or ethnicity, is illegal in the UK and large parts of the world, in the UK this protection includes Romany Gypsies and Irish Travellers.
 Protection on the grounds of nationality is subject to compliance with immigration rules.

 Each country is different and so we recommend you research your destination thoroughly.
 It is not uncommon for racial profiling to be in place at airports in Western Europe, the United States, Australia and Israel where passengers with a darker skin tone or perceived to be of Arabic origin may face additional questioning.
-It is not uncommon for travellers with Jewish ancestry or of an Israeli nationality to be refused entry to Arab countries.
+It is not uncommon for travellers with Jewish ancestry or of an Israeli nationality to be refused entry to Middle-Eastern or Muslim-majority countries.
+The UK Government's website is the best place to visit for safety information related to race or ethnicity.

 Religion and belief